jacob-af/employee-directory/README.md

 ## About

 This React app displays, filters, and sorts fictional employee data.
+Deployed application can be found at [employee-tracker](https://www.jacobaf.com/employee-directory/)

 ## Table of Contents